TeodoraAlina/climate-circles/README.md

 * The email input field requires the answer to be an email.
 * There is a - textarea - to allow the user to ask any further details.
 I have used placeholder text to encourage the user to make any further comments.
 * The submit button is large and changes colour when hovered over.
-* The labels are clear as to what should go in the field and all fields are set to “required.
+* The labels are clear as to what should go in the field and all fields are set to “required".
+***
+## Technologies Used
+* HTML5 - Mark-up language using semantic structure.
+* CSS3 - Cascading style sheet used for styling.
+* Gitpod.io - For writing the code, using the command line for commiting and pushing to GitHub.
+* GitHub - Used to host the repository.
+* Git - Used for version control of the project.

+* [Google fonts](https://fonts.google.com/) - For styling the typography.
+* [Balsamiq wireframe](https://balsamiq.cloud/) - To build wireframes in the design phase.
+* [Font Awesome](https://fontawesome.com/) - For the social media icons.
+* [Beautifier](https://beautifier.io) - To beautify my code.
+* [Tiny PNG](https://tinypng.com/) - To compress my images.
+* [Online-Convert](https://image.online-convert.com/convert-to-webp) - To convert my images to WebP.
+* [HTML Validator]() - Testing validity of HTML.
+* [CSS Validator]() - Testing validity of CSS.
+* [Am I Responsive]() - Checking the responsive nature and creating the mock-ups provided.
+* DEV Tools - Lighthouse.
+***